 Table 14.
-Most common vehicle-related claims by type and source combination of injuries in GeneralFreight, Truckload, ranked by intervention priority.
+Most common vehicle-related claims by type and source combination of injuries in General Freight, Truckload, ranked by intervention priority.

 Description PIP Rank

 Highway accident, unspecified 1

 Motor vehicle collision, e.g., truck stopped and hit by another car; truck hit stationary object on road 2

 Truck ran off highway, no collision 3

 Highway collision, e.g., truck swerved to avoid 4 wheeler 4

 Semi-truck roll over 5

 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \Box , Highest medical continues of claims = Δ are noted with these symbols, when available. the type $ost = O$,
+Highest time-loss =, Highest medical count of claims = are noted with these symbols, when available.

-- Allow drivers to use sick leave when they need to. - Monitor dispatching to assure drivers aren't being pressured to drive beyond hours of service. - Give drivers enough time to safely complete their work.
+- Allow drivers to use sick leave when they need to. - Monitor dispatching to assure drivers aren't being 'encouraged' to drive beyond hours of service. - Give drivers enough time to safely complete their work.